Picking Good Header Images

 (photo by Omer Rana)

-Here's an example using the Scholastica Image Search with the query "abstract".
+Here's an example using the Scholastica Image Search with the query "patterns".

 4. Don't use your journal's logo as the article image.